 The efficiency rating on your PSU is something you should consider, as well.
 While non-modular PSUs tend to be less efficient as a whole, most PSUs come with their own efficiency rating.
-The most common indicator for this is the 80PLUS indicator, which is present on all PSUs that operate at greater than 80% power efficiency.
+The most usual indicator for this is the 80PLUS indicator, which is present on all PSUs that operate at greater than 80% power efficiency.
 All of the PSUs in this guide are 80PLUS certified.

 Most PSUs can’t give you a specific number on how efficiently they operate, but the 80PLUS rating comes in several tiers that give you a better idea of efficiency.
 Non-80PLUS is the lowest level, of course, and includes all PSUs that don’t comply with the 80PLUS standard.
 From there, White is the lowest level of 80PLUS, and from there it goes Bronze, Silver, Gold, Platinum, and Titanium.